Published on:

 On April 13, 2021, Philips announced the launch of the DreamStation 2, the next-generation machine in its DreamStation product family.
 However, less than two weeks later, on April 26, 2021, Philips announced a recall of certain sleep and respiratory care devices due to user risks related to the sound abatement foam used.

 Some people did not find this to be a coincidence.
-People have suggested – in, fact lawsuits have suggested – Philips intentionally timed the recall to coincide with the launch of their new product, the DreamStation 2, to profit from the recall.
+People have suggested – in fact, lawsuits have suggested – Philips intentionally timed the recall to coincide with the launch of their new product, the DreamStation 2, to profit from the recall.
 Patients who need breathing machines to manage their medical conditions are left with no free or safe options and are forced to purchase the next-generation product at full price.

 The foam may degrade under certain circumstances, such as the use of unapproved cleaning